 And then in the very back is where I just have blank folders so when these projects are done, I can file them and bring a new folder down or if I’m going to reuse this, I can just take that label off and then put another label on it or just stick another label on top of the old one.

-So again, this is where I keep all of my paper projects that I’m working on during the day at work.
+Again, this is where I keep all of my paper projects that I’m working on during the day at work.
 They’re all sorted by category or by project in folders that are labeled in a file sorter where I can see everything, I can see the labels, I can remember what I’m doing.
 And then on this side is for all of my mail, my bills, and something that needs to be filed and stuff I need to take action on.

 So everything as you can see is very visual so it’s hard to miss a folder, it’s very clear where things go, and it’s just nice and tidy and it’s all contained in a file sorter that has edges where the paper is going to stay inside and not fall out.

-OK.
 So that’s how I’ve been organizing all of the paper that comes into the house in my home office.
 If you have a question, feel free to leave it below.
 If you have a comment or you have a different way of organizing your paper, mail, or anything else that comes into your home office, I would love to see a video.
 Create a video response and let me see.
 Let everyone else see.
 And together, we can all be a little bit more organized.
 I will see you guys soon.
 Bye!